 The power of customer experience – why does it matter?

-There are many definitions out there but in simple terms, customer experience is how a customer perceives and feels about your business.
 This is influenced by every single thing that customer sees, reads and receives from your business from a social media post, your visual identity, your tone of voice, your product and services and your people.
 This is not as simple as it might sound and there are companies out there who focus entirely on helping businesses improve their customer experience.

 If we consider one of the common measurements of client experience, net promoter score (NPS), the question itself tells you everything you need to know.
 On a scale of 0 to 10, how likely are you to recommend us?
 This captures the entire journey and experience – the quality of your work, your project management and how easy you are to work with plus all the intangibles like respect, clarity of communication and so on.
-But it’s not a one size fits all approach so knowing your target customers and their expectations is the starting point.
+But it’s not a one-size-fits-all all approach so knowing your target customers and their expectations is the starting point.
 What we might do at ramarketing will not be the same for a CDMO or a technology company.

 Most of the following seems like common sense and is done by most companies some of the time.
 But there are a few key points to highlight that are well worth considering when reviewing customer experience.